Vanilla-OS/Differ/README.md

 ## Build and Setup

+### Build and Run from Source

-In order to setup Differ, you need Go 1.21 and some Sqlite manager (in this section we use the `sqlite3` command line tool).
+In order to setup Differ from source, you need Go 1.22 and a Sqlite manager (in this section we use the `sqlite3` command line tool).
 First, you need to create a database to store all the images and releases Differ will manage, as well as auth information (see read-only subsection below).
 Using the `sqlite3` tool, run the following commands: